 Courts can be booked at Reception or by telephone: 01923 773 146 seven days in advance.
 With 6 all-weather courts and 7 grass courts in summer, you can normally just turn up and play.
 However, it is best to check if there is a tournament on the Members’ site.
 The club is working on producing an electronic booking system.

 Can one join in social games without a partner?+

 If you don’t have a tennis partner, you can just come along to one of our informal roll-ups either on a Saturday or Sunday afternoon from 1.45 pm all year or Wednesday evenings, summer only, from 6 pm.
 This is an opportunity for you to meet and play with other Members.

 There are a number of social tournaments throughout the year you can enter without a partner.
 You can also enter the Box Leagues as an individual and you will be paired with a suitable partner by our Head Coach.

 Where is the club located and is there parking?+

 The Club is in the grounds of Moor Park Golf Club in Rickmansworth.
 The postcode for SatNav devices is WD3 1QL.
-There is usually ample parking, which is free of charge.
+There is over 200 car parking spaces, and parking is free of charge.